Christmas for Shepherds

 These men living close to nature, spending their days and nights watching livestock, were alerted by the armies of Heaven to the arrival of God.

-You can hear the sheep bleating.
-Maybe these were Temple lambs, raised for sacrifice.
+No sound but the sheep bleating.
+Perhaps these were Temple lambs, raised for sacrifice.
 But the final, the true Lamb of God is here, the angels were saying.
 Go and see Him.

 “The manger is no place for a king, but a Lamb.”
 Francis Bonhoeffer

 The word used for “inn” could be “guest room.”
-Maybe the pregnant, unmarried woman and her fiancé were not turned away from a booked hotel as is the traditional impression, but were rejected and shamed by family members in Bethlehem, relegated to the barn with the animals.
+Maybe the pregnant, unmarried woman and her fiancé were not turned away from a booked hotel as is the traditional impression, but a rejection even more personal: outcast and shamed by family members in Bethlehem, relegated to the barn with the animals.

 And so in some barn or cave or stable in Bethlehem, God entered time.
 Many babies have become kings but only once did a King become a baby.
 Coarse and cold, in damp and mold, no picturesque warm lighted place, but dark and rank, perhaps a flickering candle lighting the face of infant Messiah.
 Rejected by His family, visited by shepherds.